 At Bizible we love measuring marketing performance, despite how difficult it can be working with data.
-Building reliable datasets and running analyses takes time and often comes with moments asking, “what exactly are we looking at?”
+Building reliable datasets and running analyses take time and often comes with moments asking, “what exactly are we looking at?”

 The three classes are: